-We are encouraging submissions from all four nations within the UK.
+We encouraged submissions from all four nations within the UK.

 What happens next?

-The evidence will be collated and reviewed by our in-house secretariat.
+The evidence is being collated and reviewed by our in-house secretariat.
 It will be assessed on its strength and relevance to determine whether it will be included in our analysis and synthesis of the pandemic’s impact.
-Findings are due to be published in summer 2021.
+Findings from the COVID-19 impact inquiry are due to be published in summer 2021.
 We may not consider research on areas where we have enough material from other published sources, unless the submitted evidence challenges it.

-Due to the high volume of evidence we expect to receive, we are not able to get back to everyone.
+Due to the high volume of evidence we received, we are not able to get back to everyone.
 However, we may delve deeper into the themes set out above and get in touch if we have any follow up questions.